 The turtles at Laniakea Beach are tracked and have names.
 When one of the turtles comes ashore to bask in the sun, the Honu Guardians set up a sign with the name, age and known details of that turtle so that visitors can be informed.
-When I was there, we were privileged to see Kekoa on the beach.
+I was privileged to see Kekoa on the beach when we visited.

 Further up the coast, just past Waimea Bay, is a cute little snorkelling bay with the unsettling name of Sharks Cove.
 We didn’t see any sharks (thankfully) but we did enjoy a few hours snorkelling in the cove.

-The area around the cove is all rocky and sharp, so you will need some aqua shoes to make it comfortable to get in and out of the water there.
+The area around the cove is all rocky and sharp, as a result, you will need some aqua shoes to make it comfortable to get in and out of the water there.